hoffjager/databases/README.md

 # gamescollection

-I decided to create this repository to display my relational database consisting of my PlayStation video game collection.
+I decided to create this repository to display my relational database consisting of my PlayStation & Nintendo video game collections.

-I plan to create the database with MySQL and MongoDB, using data I gathered and compiled from Google Sheets.
+I plan to create the databases with MySQL and MongoDB, using data I gathered and compiled from Google Sheets.

-I have set up a local database in Microsoft Visual Studio, then allocated the data into various tables in SQL, planning on setting up the database for remote access ASAP:
+I have set up local databases in Microsoft Visual Studio, then allocated the data into various tables in SQL & MongoDB, planning on setting up the databases for remote access soon:

 # 1: Dates & Times:
 *	How many video games were purchased in a selected year/month/date/day?